 - Appoint a Data Protection Officer - DONE

 - Thoroughly research the areas of our product and business impacted by GDPR - DONE

-- Communicate Deskpro GDPR compliance - IN PROGRESS
+- Communicate Deskpro GDPR compliance - DONE

 What’s going to change?